11 Key Martech Trends for 2021

 65% of businesses plan to increase their influencer marketing budget, according to a survey conducted by BigCommerce.

-Despite influencer marketing being "the next big thing", it's still a very labor-intensive process to pull off.
+Despite influencer marketing being "the next big thing", it remains a very labor-intensive process to pull off.
 For influencer marketing to work, a brand needs to: find influencers in their space.
 Filter out those with a minimum (or maximum) number of followers.
 Reach out one-by-one to each influencer.
 Negotiate rates and terms.
 Then, track the results.

 So it's no wonder that a slew of influencer marketing platforms are entering the market.